-“The Co-living sector (mostly known as the ﬂatshare market in London) is inelastic, extremely fragmented and constructed of different demographics, most people are aged between 18 and 35 years old”
+“The Co-living sector (mostly known as the ﬂat-share market in London) is inelastic, extremely fragmented and has a diverse demographic, with most people are aged between 18 and 35 years old”

 We have identified the following postcodes to be well suited for our criteria in terms of price per square feet, location, transport links and target yield.

-The Co-living sector is an inelastic industry with reduced overheads, a diverse client base, and a product which unlike the apartment market, is not over-supplied.
-Co-living provides higher returns per sq/ft compared to typical residential models and taps into an almost unlimited market when operating in large cities.
+The Co-living sector is an inelastic industry with low overheads, a diverse client base, and a product which unlike the apartment market, is not over-supplied.
+Co-living provides higher returns per square foot compared to typical residential models and taps into an almost unlimited market when operating in large cities.

 The coronavirus pandemic has created many idle spaces, especially in use class properties.
 These are perfect for co-living conversion, and so we see new opportunities to provide affordable, high-quality co-living developments.

-We aim to acquire property on freeholds/long leases and develop purposebuilt co-living accommodation by repurposing offices, retail spaces, and apartment schemes.
-Acquired commercial space will be turned into residential space under permitted development.
+We aim to acquire property on freeholds/long leases and develop purpose-built co-living accommodation by repurposing conventional residential and commercial spaces.
+Acquired commercial space will be turned into co-living space under permitted development.